Platform

 Minja will champion to fund and scale teams of mental health professionals and paramedics to respond to non-violent mental health, substance use, and homeless crisis calls.
 This frees up LVMPD police to focus on violent crime and emergencies.

-Minja will use proven urban design principles - like better lighting in parking lots, parks, and commercial corridors, clear sightlines, and active public spaces—to make neighborhoods inherently safer.
+Minja will use proven urban design principles such as better lighting in parking lots, parks, and commercial corridors, clear sightlines, and active public spaces to make neighborhoods safer by design.
 Safety extends beyond crime to include our roads and our environment.
-As County Commissioner, Minja will work with the Department of Public Works to redesign dangerous streets to allow all road users to feel safe and commit to the goal of zero traffic fatalities and serious injuries.
+As County Commissioner, Minja will work with Clark County Department of Public Works to redesign dangerous streets to allow all road users to feel safe and commit to the goal of zero traffic fatalities and serious injuries.

-At the same time, she will invest in after-school programs, community centers, and youth job initiatives to provide positive pathways for young adults and interrupt cycles of violence.
+At the same time, she will invest in after-school programs, community centers, and youth job initiatives to provide positive pathways for young adults and interrupt cycles of violence and apathy.

 Community Safety